ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/235523 Gas Fired Radient Heaters.md

 1. ERECTION INSTALLATION APPLICATION
    1. Installation and connection of gas-fire heaters and associated fuel and vent features and systems installed and connected in accordance with NFPA 54, applicable local codes and regulations, and manufacturer's printed installation instructions.
    1. Connect gas piping in accordance with Division 23 of the Specifications.
    1. Connect vent in accordance with manufacturer's recommended method.
-NREL Technical Representative to approve vent design before installation.
+Owner Technical Representative to approve vent design before installation.
    1. Install guards designed to prevent entrance of birds, insects, and dirt.
    1. Suspended Units:
       1. Suspend from roof structure using manufacturer’s recommended methods to allow for thermal expansion.
 Adjust hangers so unit is plumb and level.
 Use Installation methods that will maintain the straightness of tube/reflector assembly for the life of the system.